robertmorelli/typst-resume/resume.typ

 #mysec(
   [Led Fan Controller],[stats as a worm],[],[],
   [
     - Show cpu, ram and gpu stats as a worm that goes in figure eights (extra tall) around your front 3 fans.
-Uses an arduino and some sketchy wiring with a molex connector
+Uses an arduino and some sketchy wiring with a molex connector.
   ]
 )